eviltester/open-source-profile/slides-export.md

 ---

+# LinkedIn is a Content Plaform

+Don't think of LinkedIn as a networking platform.

+- think of it as a content sharing platform.
+Articles, Posts, Documents.
+- and as a way of showing off any projects you are working on

+---

-## You don't need to wait to get started
+# You don't need to wait to get started

-Twitter and LinkedIn are a minimal subset that allows you to:
+Twitter and LinkedIn allows you to:

 - blog share your knowledge
     - as long content articles
-    - as micro blog 'posts'
-    - as micro blog 'tweetstorms'
+    - as micro blog 'posts' & 'tweetstorms'
     - upload media you want to open source
-         - pdfs
-         - videos
+         - pdfs, videos
 - curate content
 - share links to useful information

+---

+# Instant Access

+"I need to create a blog"

+- or just start posting on Linkedin
+- collate posts into an article on Linkedin
+- or write docs and power points ad post them to LinkedIn or SlideShare
+- Cross promote on Twitter

+No Excuses.
+You can have a running start.

+---

+# Blogging

+You can host your blog on:

+- Wordpress, Blogger, Medium, etc.

+If you do, add a domain name.

+Use hosted service, do not self host.
+More secure, less maintenance.

+---

+# Recommended Blogging

+I recommend using a static generator and hosting for free:

+- Static Generator: HuGo, Jekyll

+- Free Hosting: Netlify, GitPages

+You can add domains you own here for free.

 ---